-All of the audio content available in your Timbre account lives within Storage Media.
+All of the audio content available in your Timbre account lives within Storage.
 Whether it’s a recording from a scheduled event or a manual upload from your local storage.
-These storage files can be used when creating Items.
+These storage files can be used when creating items.

 TABLE OF CONTENTS

 - Editing Storage Media Files

 To add storage files from your local disk, click the "Tools" dropdown and select “+ add files”

 You can import multiple items at once from your local drive, when loading is complete, they will be added to Storage.